 Don't know where to ask for reviews?
 Check out our list of the best product review websites for B2B and B2C companies.

-Strengthening your relationship with other webmasters will open the door for relevant inbound link requests when future opportunities arise, and make it more likely those requests don’t fall on deaf ears.
+Strengthening your relationship with other webmasters will open the door for relevant inbound link requests when future opportunities arise, and make it more likely those requests don’t go ignored.

 Monitor brand mentions by setting up alerts using tools like Mention or BuzzSumo, and adding keywords related to your brand or products.
 Just make sure you exclude any mentions from your own website within the alert, which you can do in these tools' settings.

-Here's an email template for reaching out to ask for a link from Barby:
+Here's an email template for reaching out to ask for a link from our VP of Marketing:

-Then, find opportunities where you can get similar links.
+Find opportunities where you can get similar links.
 This is a great way to find high-value link opportunities fairly easily.
-Barby suggests running competitor research like this weekly or monthly to find new opportunities you can take advantage of while they're still fresh.
+Run competitor research weekly or monthly to find new opportunities you can take advantage of while they're still fresh.

 Part of getting inbound links is getting your content out to the masses.
 Including "Tweet This" or "Click to Tweet!" links for tweetable nuggets in your content will get people sharing your content socially more often.

 The result?
-Greater visibility in search engines, news feeds, Twitter streams, etc. -- and thus more opportunity for your data to be referenced in other people's content.
+Greater visibility in search engines, news feeds, and Twitter streams — and thus more opportunity for your data to be referenced in other people's content.

-Here's what one of these links looks like, from this stats roundup post:
+Here's what one of these links can look like:

 Researchers found that colored visuals increase people's willingness to read a piece of content by 80%.
 [Tweet this stat!]

-You can easily create tweetable links using the ClickToTweet service -- without having to learn any custom code.
-Click here to learn how to generate ClickToTweet links.
+You can easily create tweetable links using the ClickToTweet service — without having to learn any custom code.

 Events usually give their speakers and sponsors great website publicity.
+They’ll either list you on their sponsors page or introduce you as a speaker on a blog post.
 You can also negotiate inbound links into your terms to be sure your time and resources yield a beneficial inbound link.

 Remember when I said you should get to know other webmasters?
 This is another time those connections will come in handy.
 When you find broken links on others' sites, let them know (politely, of course), and provide them with a piece of your own content that would be a suitable replacement for that broken link.
 Be personal, friendly, and helpful, and this could be an opportunity to start building a relationship with that webmaster, too.

-33) Give away free trials and sneak peeks of your product.
+34. Give away free trials and sneak-peeks of your product.

 When people get to see your product beforehand, they will want the world to know they're part of the VIP crowd, and might write a review with a link back to your site about it.

-Editor's Note: This is a guest post by Corey Northcutt, who manages a Chicago-based inbound agency: Northcutt.
-There, he has fact-checked 270+ Google ranking factors and authored a 24-module, 1,200-step checklist for a thorough approach to online marketing.
-This post was originally published in April 2012 and has been updated for freshness, accuracy, and comprehensiveness.
+Editor's Note: This post was originally published in April 2012 and has been updated for freshness, accuracy, and comprehensiveness.